The Schwurbelarchiv: a German Language Telegram dataset for the Study of Conspiracy Theories: Methodology

+In addition to textual data, we transcribed the audio of both audio and video files.
+We used ffmpeg to first transcode the various audio codecs into WAV, and \texttt{openai/whisper-large-v3-turbo}\footnote{https://huggingface.co/openai/whisper-large-v3-turbo} to transcribe the audio content.
+Various optimizations were used in order to make the transcription task more computationally efficient, including using the CTranslate2 faster-whisper implementation\footnote{https://github.com/SYSTRAN/faster-whisper} with Voice Activity Detection and batching.
+These resulted in a transcription real time factor of $\sim 250$X per Nvidia L40S GPU.
+Overall, 126,839 hours of content (14.9 years) were transcribed.

-During the initial data collection, there was no quality control of the included chats with respect to research interests such as the investigation of conversation patterns.
+During the initial data collection, there was no quality control of the included chats with respect to research interests such as the investigation of temporal conversation patterns.
 However, the raw dataset contains a substantial number of ``dumps'' -- chats that were started anew by dumping all the content of a discontinued chat into them.
 Such chats add redundant information to the dataset, might artificially skew the relation of content posted per author, and distort analyses that leverage the time stamps of messages to reconstruct temporal patterns.
 To remove such dumps, we therefore excluded chats that either showed activity for a period shorter than 10 days or where more than 90\% of the content included was posted in a single day.
-In total, we excluded 527 such dump chats with 163,056 messages this way.
-While we do not further use the content from these chats, their sheer existence provides an estimator of how many chats in the domain of conspiracy discussions on Telegram are discontinued.
-After cleaning the dataset, it contains a total of 56,230,491 messages posted in 6067 chats, covering the time span from September 23, 2015 to August 5, 2022 (see also Tab.~\ref{tab:explo}).
+In total, we excluded 1,050 such dump chats (13.7\% of total) with 317,532 messages (0.5\% of total).
+While we do not further use the content from these chats, their sheer existence provides an estimation of how many chats in the domain of conspiracy discussions on Telegram are discontinued.
+After cleaning the dataset, it contains a total of 63,908,365 messages posted in 5807 unique chats, covering the time span from 23/09/2015 to 05/08/2022 (see also Tab.~\ref{tab:explo}).